-Professional Hairstyles for Men That Actually Work
+Professional Hairstyles Men: That Actually Work

-Clean ≠ Boring.
-Big Difference.
+Clean Boring: Big Difference.

-You don’t need to look like a stock photo of a corporate dude to look “professional.”
+You don’t need to look like a stock photo of a corporate dude to look “professional”.
 A clean haircut doesn’t mean flat or personality-free.
-A textured crop, mid fade, or just a good ol’ taper can get the job done.
+A textured crop, mid fade, or just a good taper can get the job done.
 The trick?
 The edges.
 That’s it.
 Even if you let the top be a bit messy, if the sides and neckline are sharp—you’re good.

 Also, don’t sleep on natural waves or curls.
 You don’t need to straighten them out to look professional.
 Just get them shaped right and maybe toss in some product if your hair wakes up angrier than you are.